- What Makes a Good Camera For Travel

 On the downside, you’ll have to deal with the less than intuitive Sony camera menu’s and it’s a bit pricey.
 If you can do with a slightly downgraded focus system (still segment leading) the previous version, the Sony RX100 Mark IV is still available for a few hundred dollars less!

-Best Mirrorless Camera for Travel in 2018
+Best Mirrorless Camera for Travel

 Mirrorless Cameras were originally developed to be a stepping stone between consumer grade point & shoot’s and professional level DSLR cameras, however they’ve become a strong competitor in their own right.
 Offering size & weight savings over comparable DSLR’s and image quality well beyond what most point and shoot cameras can offer, these mirrorless cameras are a godsend for the photo traveler.